Emily Skeggs: Career

 Skeggs was the understudy in the Off-Broadway production of Fun Home in 2013 for the roles of Joan and Medium Alison.
-She replaced Alexandra Socha (who departed the show early due to personal reasons) in the role of Medium Alison in November 2013, and reprised the role for the Broadway production in 2015, making her Broadway debut.
-Skeggs was nominated for the Tony Award for Best Featured Actress in a Musical, and also received a Theatre World Award for her performance.
-She played the role of a young Roma Guy in When We Rise in 2017.
+She replaced Alexandra Socha (who departed the show for personal reasons) in the role of Medium Alison in November 2013.
+She reprised this role for the Broadway production in 2015, when she made her Broadway debut.
+Skeggs was nominated for the Tony Award for Best Featured Actress in a Musical, and received a Theatre World Award for her performance.

+In 2017, she played the role of activist Roma Guy (when young) in ABC's miniseries When We Rise (2017).
+The eight-part series is about the LGBT civil rights movement in the United States over several decades.

+Skeggs starred in the critically acclaimed comedy Dinner in America, which premiered at Sundance in 2020.
+She earned praise for her performance opposite Kyle Gallner.
+The film developed a cult following in 2024 after it was rediscovered and gained popularity on TikTok, particularly for her rendition of the film's original song "Watermelon".